Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 The use of elecampane is advisable for the following diseases and pathological conditions:

-• - flu, acute respiratory infections,;
+• - influenza, acute respiratory infections;

-• diseases of the liver (,) and kidneys;
+• liver (,) and kidney diseases;

-• - dermatitis,;
+• - dermatitis;

 • inflammation of the gums (gingivitis);